 Updated on Wednesday, December 2, 2020

-Similar to personal checking accounts, you can easily open a business checking account online online, often in a matter of minutes.
-However, you will need the correct documentation — ranging from your business’s formation papers to your employer identification number — in order to do so.
+Similar to personal checking accounts, you can easily open a business checking account online, often in a matter of minutes.
+However, you will need the correct documentation — ranging from your business’s formation papers to your employer identification number — to do so.

 Here’s what you need to know about opening a business checking account online.